-Ask students to name emergency events and then focus on those that are classified as common in New Zealand.
+Ask students to name emergency events and then focus on those that are common in New Zealand.

 These following activities help students to explore what an emergency event is.

-Write the six main New Zealand emergency events on a strip of coloured paper.
+Write the six common New Zealand emergency events on a strip of coloured paper.

-Hang a piece of paper from the strip and collect student ideas in words or pictures — anything at all that they know, feel, see, smell or hear if one of these things happened.
+Hang a piece of paper from the strip and collect student ideas in words or pictures.
+This could be anything at all that they would know, feel, see, smell or hear if one of these things happened.
 You could write or print out their ideas, in text or pictures.

 Each of these strips of ideas are great oral language or writing prompts to use throughout the learning.

 Select photographs of emergency events to use in this activity.
-The Ministry of Civil Defence & Emergency Management has a photo library of New Zealand emergency events.
+The National Emergency Management Agency has a photo library of New Zealand emergency events.